 Once a grade has been reported, it may not be changed except to correct a computational or clerical error.
-All such cases must be reported by the course instructor and require the approval of the appropriate school dean and the vice president for academic affairs and dean of the faculty.
+All such cases must be reported by the course instructor and require the approval of the appropriate school dean and the provost and vice president for academic affairs.